-of informal work where work is explicitly competitors.
-States in which a significant prohidden, even if there are laws in the country portion of the labour force works in an unthat might recognize it, while informal work declared form suffer from a reduction in tax also includes economic activities that are revenues and social security contributions, not formally recognized by law, even if they which then has a negative effect on their welare not criminal activities.
-Today, the use of fare mechanisms. undeclared work can be explained by current trends such as the move towards more Tackling undeclared work is a major global operate across borders.
+Undeclared work is a predominant form of informal work where work is explicitly hidden, even if there are laws in the country that might recognize it, while informal work also includes economic activities that are not formally recognized by law, even if they are not criminal activities.
+Today, the use of undeclared work can be explained by current trends such as the move towards more flexible working relationships, the growth of self-employment, sub-contracting, and the ease of setting-up groups of enterprises that operate across borders.